stephfulton/test/rpi protocol.md

 rpi troubleshooting

--after power outage, rpi has trouble reconnecting -turn off and on
+  * after power outage, rpi has trouble reconnecting
+     * turn off and on
- -if green light doesn't come on, detach hat and reattach (just red light means no connection)
+     * if green light doesn't come on, detach hat and reattach (just red light means no connection)